Danny Barnes (baseball): Toronto Blue Jays

-On August 2, 2016, the Blue Jays promoted Barnes to the major leagues.
+On August 2, 2016, the Blue Jays promoted Barnes to the major leagues for the first time.
 He made his MLB debut that night, holding a 2–1 lead with a scoreless inning of relief against the Houston Astros that included strikeouts of Alex Bregman and Carlos Correa.
 Barnes was optioned back to Buffalo on August 9, and recalled by the Blue Jays on September 1.
 He appeared in 12 games for the Blue Jays in 2016, recording a 3.95 ERA and 14 strikeouts in 132/3 innings.
 On October 8, Barnes was added to the Blue Jays' American League Division Series roster after Francisco Liriano suffered a concussion.

 On May 23, 2017, Barnes earned his first major league win after pitching 12/3 scoreless innings against the Milwaukee Brewers in a game the Blue Jays won 4–3.
 On July 25, he was placed on the 10-day disabled list with a right shoulder impingement.
 Prior to his injury, Barnes appeared in 37 games for the Blue Jays, pitching to a 3.09 ERA with 47 strikeouts in 432/3 innings.
 Barnes was activated from the disabled list on August 4.
 He would go on to appear in 23 more games for the Blue Jays in 2017, finishing the season with a 3.55 ERA and 62 strikeouts in 66 innings.
 Barnes also finished the season second among qualified American League relievers in inherited runner efficiency, allowing only 5 of 37 (13.5%) inherited runners to score.
 On December 6, Barnes was voted the Blue Jays' Rookie of the Year for 2017 by the Toronto chapter of the Baseball Writers' Association of America.

 On June 11, 2018, in a game against the Tampa Bay Rays, Barnes reached both 100 major league games played and 100 career strikeouts.
 He was placed on the 10-day disabled list with left knee tendinitis on June 22, and was activated on August 1.
 Barnes appeared in 47 games for the Blue Jays in 2018, and finished the season with a 5.71 ERA.

-The Blue Jays designated Barnes for assignment on January 29, 2019, and he was outrighted to the Buffalo Bisons on February 5.
-He became a free agent following the 2019 season.
+On January 29, 2019, Barnes was designated for assignment by Toronto, and was sent outright to the Buffalo after clearing waivers on February 5.
+In 7 games for Buffalo, he struggled to an 11.74 ERA with 9 strikeouts over 7 2/3 innings pitched.
+Barnes elected free agency following the season on November 4.

 Baltimore Orioles

-On March 9, 2020, Barnes signed a minor league deal with the Baltimore Orioles, but was not invited to Major League Spring Training.
+On March 9, 2020, Barnes signed a minor league contract with the Baltimore Orioles, but was not invited to Major League Spring Training.
 Barnes did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.